Periodontal Treatment in Sarasota, FL

 How Gum Disease Affects Your Smile

-Gum disease is a bacterial infection that causes your gums to become inflamed, irritated, and bleed easily when you brush.
+Periodontal disease is a bacterial infection that causes your gums to become inflamed, irritated, and bleed easily when you brush or floss your teeth.
 During its earliest stages, we refer to gum disease as gingivitis.

 Without treatment, gingivitis can advance to periodontitis.
 At this point, your gums begin to pull away from your teeth and leave pockets where bacteria and food collect.
 When these pockets become infected, the bone and tissues that hold a tooth in place break down, which ultimately leads to tooth loss.